Registering your pet pig(s)

 - any other relevant issues such as slaughter for human consumption where applicable

 Pigs must always be sourced within NI from an already registered holding in order to comply with the current legislation.
-If you intend sourcing pigs from across the border in the south of Ireland they must be accompanied by a health certificate provided by the Department of Agriculture Food and the Marine when imported.
-Where pigs are to be sourced from GB you must first obtain an import licence from DARD and again they must be accompanied by a health certificate when imported.
-A copy of these import certificates should be sent to your local DARD office within seven days of arrival here.
+If you intend sourcing pigs from across the border in the South of Ireland they must be accompanied by a health certificate provided by the Department of Agriculture Food and the Marine when imported.
+Where pigs are to be sourced from GB you must first obtain an import licence from DAERA and again they must be accompanied by a health certificate when imported.
+A copy of these import certificates should be sent to your local DAERA Direct office within seven days of arrival here.